BizsolTechnologies/manufacturing-erp-software-company/README.md

 # manufacturing-erp-software-company
-BizSol provides manufacturing ERP software to streamline production, inventory, finance, CRM, and business operations.
+BizSol is a <a href="https://bizsol.in/">Manufacturing ERP Software company</a> that provides ERP software to streamline production, inventory, finance, CRM, and business operations.
 Helping manufacturing companies improve productivity, automation, and operational efficiency with smart ERP solutions.